Josh Alexander: Personal life

 Lemay has been married to fellow professional wrestler Jade Chung since 2016.
-Together they have two children.
+Together they have two sons.
 In addition to his wrestling career, Lemay worked as a construction insulator until September 1, 2021.

-Lemay revealed on Twitter in May 2021 that he wears amateur wrestling-styled headgear after developing a serious case of cauliflower ear in 2013 that resulted in the temporary amputation of his left ear to remove scar tissue; he wore the headgear to protect the ear after it was reattached.
-Although Lemay doesn't need the headgear now, he has continued to wear the headgear as it fits with his shoot-style gimmick, making him and Rick Steiner among the few professional wrestlers with amateur backgrounds to wear the amateur-style headgear on a regular basis.
+Lemay revealed on Twitter in May 2021 that he wears amateur wrestling–styled headgear after developing a serious case of cauliflower ear in 2013 that resulted in the temporary amputation of his left ear to remove scar tissue; he wore the headgear to protect the ear after it was reattached.
+Although he does not need the headgear now, he has continued to wear it.